snapsinazfs/snapsinazfs/README.md

  ## Dependencies

- My intention is for this project to have no external run-time dependencies other than the required version of the dotnet runtime that have to be manually installed by the end user.
-Compile-time dependencies of these applications will either be included in published releases or included as project references in the dotnet projects, so that they can be automatically restored by the dotnet SDK, from the public NuGet repository.\
+ SIAZ has no external run-time dependencies for core functionality other than the required version of the dotnet runtime and ZFS itself that have to be manually installed by the end user.

+ Compile-time dependencies will either be included in pre-packaged releases or included as project references in the dotnet projects, so that they can be automatically restored by the dotnet SDK, from the public NuGet repository.\

- Runtime dependencies, such as mbuffer, ssh, and others that may be invoked by SnapsInAZfs are, of course, still required to be installed and available, if they are used by your configuration, though I intend to implement some of that functionality in these applications, themselves, eventually.
+ Other runtime dependencies, such as mbuffer, ssh, and others that may be invoked by SnapsInAZfs are, of course, still required to be installed and available, if they are used by your configuration, though I intend to implement some of that functionality natively, eventually.

  Additionally, `make` is ideal to be installed, as I've provided a Makefile with several useful build and test targets, to make things easier.
 Otherwise, you can manually run the commands in the Makefile to build.
 All build targets in the Makefile are bash-compatible scripts that assume standard coreutils and zfs 2.1 or higher are installed.

  Platform utilities should only be required for installation, and are mostly included in core-utils, so should be available on pretty much every standard linux distro.
 SnapsInAZfs itself uses native platform calls from libc, for the functionality that would otherwise be provided by those utilities, so the standard shared libraries included in most basic distro installs are all SnapsInAZfs needs to run properly (binaries only - header files are not needed).
 The goal is for SnapsInAZfs to only require you to have the dotnet7.0 runtime and zfs installed, for pre-built packages, or the dotnet7.0 SDK, in addition, to build from source.